opea-project/GenAIInfra/helm-charts/HPA.md

 - TGI / TEI: Queue size, i.e. how many requests are waiting to be processed
   - Used because TGI and TEI do not offer metric for (already) running requests, just waiting ones
-  - Independent of the used model, so works well as an example, but not that good for production because scaling happens late and fluctuates a lot (due to metric dropping to zero when engine is not saturated)
+  - Independent of the used model, so works well as an example, but not that good for production because scaling happens late and fluctuates a lot (due to metric being zero when engine is not saturated)

 ### Other potential metrics